 Emerald ID: E1477 – Weight: 0.43 Carats – Origin: Colombia

-Faceted is the form most people are familiar with when dealing with emeralds, as well as most other gems.
+Faceted and set into jewelry such as rings is the form most people are familiar with when dealing with emeralds, as well as most other gems.
 Few individuals outside of the geology and jewelry circles realize the unique and unusual forms that emeralds have, long before reaching the jewelry counter.

 Only a very narrow range of green colored beryl qualifies as emerald, with other green colors simply called “green beryl”.